scds/ola2012/slides/scds/one/01_slide.md

 !SLIDE bullets incremental
 # grad and faculty relationship #
-* Concentrate on underserved populations
+* (initially) Concentrate on underserved populations
 * At Mac this means humanities grad students, humanities in general

 !SLIDE
 # sla writing #
-* Yeah, I should do this at some point. ;)
+* Necessary for a framework

 !SLIDE
 # services #